Vivek-the-creator/College-Event-Crowdsourcing-Platform/README.md

-# College Event Crowdsourcing Platform
+# College Event Crowdsourcing Platform🎓

 A comprehensive JavaFX desktop application that enables students, faculty, and clubs to collaboratively propose, vote, and fund college events.
 The system includes gamification features, admin management, and real-time analytics.